otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/03-classes-objects-and-encapsulation.md

 ### Task 6: Class Diagrams

 Create a class diagram for **two** of the classes (or class groups) you built this module.
 Export or screenshot them and include them in your repository.

----

-## Before you submit

-- [ ] All 6 tasks complete and tested
-- [ ] Every class uses private fields, a constructor with `this`, and properties (full or auto), with no bare public fields
-- [ ] `README.md` updated with any AI prompts used
-- [ ] Pushed to your GitHub repository